MeganKW/wordconstraints/README.md

 - longer_than
     - If provided, words must have a length which is more than provided integer.

-# Issues

-- Filtering of strings with upper case letters might be buggy, so its possible that filtering of proper nouns might not work correctly at the moment.

 # Possible Features to Add

 - Add the ability to match the type of a provided word (useful for crosswords, where for example, a plural noun clue means the answer is also a plural noun)